md-weber/md-weber/README.md

 ## I'm a Gamer, Developer, and Mentor
 - 🔭 I’m currently working on a [Mentorship Program](https://gumroad.com/l/ydgtfV) and Dart Course
-- 🌱 I’m currently trieng to build up a Flutter Consulting business
+- 🌱 I’m currently trying to build up a Flutter Consulting business
 - 📫 How to reach me: https://twitter.com/flutter_exp
 - ⚡ Fun fact: I sleep longer than I am awake